Great Wine, Good Fun, and the Gravel Road Less Taken

 LEGACY | In 1918, Curtiss Richey Gilbert returned to Yakima from the trenches of World War I, determined to lead the next generation in developing their orienteering skills while spending his time in the beautiful Cascade Mountains — especially the Goat Rocks Wilderness.
 He became an avid hiker as well as a respected local scout leader.
 Among his many descendants are Meg Gilbert Bradford, Laura Rankin, and Charlie Gilbert — Gilbert Cellars’ partners (and cousins).

 When Curtiss died in 1947, his most frequent hiking partner, Supreme Court Justice William O. Douglas, decided to name the highest point in the Goat Rocks Wilderness in Curtiss’ honor.
 Mt Curtiss Gilbert, aka Gilbert Peak, was officially dedicated in 1949.
 The family celebrated the 10th anniversary of the dedication with an organized hike, which continued each decade following.
-In 1997, the centennial anniversary of the Gilbert’s move to Yakima vibrant 80 member hiking party marked the occasion.
-An annual tradition took hold.
+In 1997, the centennial anniversary of the Gilbert’s move to Yakima, an annual tradition was born.

 INSPIRATION | The mountains were a special place for Curtiss, as well as Justice Douglas.
 Gilbert Cellars is formed in the same spirit of adventure and exploration.
 In Of Men and Mountains, Douglas wrote,